bezzad/Downloader/README.md

 await downloader.DownloadFileTaskAsync(pack);
 ```

-So that you can even save your large downloads with a very small amount in the Package and after restarting the program, restore it again and start continuing your download.
+So that you can even save your large downloads with a very small amount in the Package and after restarting the program, restore it and start continuing your download.
 The packages are your snapshot of the download instance.
 Only the downloaded file addresses will be included in the package and you can resume it whenever you want.
 For more detail see [StopResumeDownloadTest](https://github.com/bezzad/Downloader/blob/master/src/Downloader.Test/IntegrationTests/DownloadIntegrationTest.cs#L115) method